philrawlings/zephyr-freestanding-vscode-example/README.md

 ### Build

-Issues the `west build` command for the selected board (and shows the selection GUI is not board selected).
+Issues the `west build` command for the selected board (and shows the selection GUI if a board is not selected).

 ### Flash

-Issues the `west flash` command for the selected board (and shows the selection GUI is not board selected).
+Issues the `west flash` command for the selected board (and shows the selection GUI if a board is not selected).